stefanspringer1/SwiftXMLInterfaces/README.md

 This libray is for some interfaces to be useful in XML projects.

-It is published under the Apache License 2.0, please feel free to use it and change it.
-Any remark or suggestion or pull requests are welcome, see also my contact information on [my website](https://stefanspringer.com).
+This library is published under the Apache License v2.0 with Runtime Library Exception.

 ## Important Notes